Basket Boats and Children on the Beach in Quy Nhon

 What Are the Round Basket Boats You See In Vietnam?

-Travelers to the central coast of Vietnam in places like Hoi An, Danang, or Quy Nhon may find the coastline scattered, has these strange-looking round woven basket boots or coracles.
+Travelers to the central coast of Vietnam in places like Hoi An, Danang, or Quy Nhon may find the coastline scattered with these strange-looking round woven basket boots or coracles.
 Whenever I travel to Quy Nhon, Vietnam, we see the woven basket boats lined up on the beach, ready to go out for the next day’s fishing catch in the evenings.

 The round basket boats, or coracles as they are called, are handwoven boats along the central coast of Vietnam.
 The boat is woven from very young bamboo and then covered in tar or resin to waterproof the boat.
 It can take a skilled artisan several days to make one of these round basket boats.
 The boats were initially designed to avoid the tax the French placed on all boats.
-Today these boats are still used by fishermen along the coast of Central Vietnam.
+Today, fishermen along the coast of Central Vietnam still use these boats.

 Table of Contents

 But this is not just any ordinary boat; this round weave basket boat has a history that goes back to the French Colonial era.
-Because of this, the boat today continues to symbolize something more than just a round-basket boat.
+Because of this, today’s boat continues to symbolize something more than a round-basket boat.

 Here are some insights about this Vietnamese coracle or the Vietnamese round fishing boat: